VEuPathDB/StaticContent/content/common/webinars/tickWebinars.md

  </p>

-<p>All times in this schedule are given as Eastern Daylight time.
+<p>All times in this schedule are given as Eastern Daylight Time.
 Please
         convert to your location <a href="https://www.thetimezoneconverter.com/"
           target="_blank">https://www.thetimezoneconverter.com/</a>.</p>
 <table class="hor-minimalist-a">